-Manchester College has a long tradition of combining learning and
+Manchester University has a long tradition of combining learning and

 values.
 Its goal, as presented in the mission statement, is "to